Vlogging Cameras & Tools – Have you noticed everybody is starting their vlogging channel?

 The ability to record UHD 4K video at 30/24 fps, the ZV-1, is capable of producing movies with exceptional clarity.

-Rear 3.0″ 921.6k-dot LCD touchscreen with a side flip-out design that is ideal for filming yourself or taking selfies naturally and intuitively.
+This vlogging camera with a flip screen offers a rear 3.0″ 921.6k-dot LCD touchscreen with a side flip-out design that is ideal for filming yourself or taking selfies naturally and intuitively.

 Since the screen flips out to the side, the top plate has been redesigned to incorporate a directional 3-capsule microphone that is specifically designed for forward-directional audio recording.